Ezy Ryder

 "Ezy Ryder" is a song written and recorded by American musician Jimi Hendrix.
 It is one of the few studio recordings to include both Buddy Miles on drums and Billy Cox on bass, with whom Hendrix recorded the live Band of Gypsys album (1970).

-"Ezy Ryder" was first released on The Cry of Love, the 1971 posthumous collection of songs that Hendrix was working on when he died.
+"Ezy Ryder" was played live in December 1969, but first released as record only on The Cry of Love, the 1971 posthumous collection of songs that Hendrix was working on when he died.
 Since, it has been included on other attempts to present Hendrix's planned fourth studio album, such as Voodoo Soup (1995) and First Rays of the New Rising Sun (1997).
 Various demo and live recordings have also been released on albums.

+Easy Rider

+The film Easy Rider with and by Peter Fonda and Dennis Hooper was shot in the first half of 1968.
+While the crew was filming on the road for weeks, their dailies were already combined with various rock songs of the era.
+Final editing took its time, though, also for legal reasons.
+The Jimi Hendrix Experience were asked to contribute their 1967 song "If 6 Was 9" to the film's soundtrack, and they were shown the movie beforehand.
+Easy Rider debuted in May 1969 at the French Cannes Festival, was in US cinemas in mid-July, and became a popular counter-culture film, also due to its soundtrack album, Easy Rider (soundtrack), that is not identical to the music within the movie.
+Thus, biographers indicate the lyrics to the song may have been inspired by the movie.;

+The three members of The Jimi Hendrix Experience also posed on Easy Rider-like chopper motorcycles, a shot of Jimi was later used as the cover of South Saturn Delta.

 Early performances

 An early version of "Ezy Ryder" was first recorded, designated with the title "Slow", on February 16, 1969, at Olympic Studios in London.
 The basic track for the song was later recorded on December 18, 1969, at the Record Plant Studios in New York City.
 On the same day, Hendrix, with Cox and Miles, rehearsed the song at Baggy's Studios for the upcoming performances at the Fillmore East.
 The trio debuted "Ezy Ryder" at the Fillmore East during the first show on December 31, 1969.
 Later that night, the group played the song during the second show, but they did not perform it during either of the January 1, 1970, shows.